History of Buffalo, New York: Amerindian Crossroads

 The first inhabitants of New York State are believed to have been nomadic Paleo-Indians who migrated after the disappearance of Pleistocene glaciers during or before 7000 BCE.
-The societies of the Native Forest dwellers we know as Native Americans or First Nations made highways of the Great Lakes, streams and were far more social than their reputed penchant for warfare, cruelty, and collecting scalps would suggest.
-Their canoes were built from lightweight birch bark, or far more often, Elm, the farther south the tribe, the more likely Elm was the material used for many purposes including the canoes.
-Buffalo, near the throat of the Niagara River, was a popular campsite for voyaging tribesmen, in a culture which often went on walk-abouts, touring neighboring lands and conducting the widespread practice of boy-meets-girl, trading of regional commodities.
+The societies of the Native Forest dwellers we know as Native Americans or First Nations made highways of the Great Lakes' streams although the colonizers painted them as warriors bent on cruelty and scalp collecting.
+Their canoes were built from lightweight birch bark or Elm.
+The farther south the tribe, the more likely Elm was the material used.
+Buffalo, near the mouth of the Niagara River, was a popular campsite for voyaging tribesmen, in a culture which often included travel, touring neighboring lands, conducting business, and trading of regional commodities.

 Prior to European colonization by French settlers, the region's inhabitants were an Iroquoian tribal offshoot called the Wenro people or 'Wenrohronon', who lived along the south shore of Lake Ontario and east end of Lake Erie and a bit of its southern shore.
 The population of the Wenro was small by comparison to other Iroquoian tribes the French encountered and reported upon, possibly because they'd only recently split off from other groups or because they'd suffered the misfortunes of war.
 They were possibly (most likely) a sub-group of the main Neutral Confederacy which had colonized the opposite shore, or possibly relatives of the great abutting neighboring Erie Nation, which extended southwesterly through most of present-day Ohio, Western Pennsylvania and West Virginia.

 The American Heritage Book of Indians points out there are opposing (on the surface) contradictory theories of the origination and the migration of the Iroquois and Iroquoian peoples that came to inhabit the region around Buffalo and the Niagara River.